-Professor Andrew Whitehouse is the Angela Wright Bennett Professor of Autism Research at Telethon Kids and Professor of Autism Research at The University of Western Australia.
-He is also Chief Research Officer of the Cooperative Research Centre for Living with Autism (Autism CRC) and Adjunct Professor at Curtin University and Edith Cowan University.
+Andrew Whitehouse is the Angela Wright Bennett Professor of Autism Research at the Telethon Kids Institute and Professor of Autism Research at The University of Western Australia.
+He is also Director of CliniKids, Research Strategy Director of the Cooperative Research Centre for Living with Autism (Autism CRC) and Adjunct Professor at Curtin University and Edith Cowan University.
 Andrew is the current President of the Australasian Society for Autism Research.